Online Conformal Probabilistic Numerics via Adaptive Edge-Cloud Offloading: Background

 \subsection{Intermittent Online Conformal Prediction}

 The OCP update (\ref{eq:update_rule_ocp}) requires \emph{dense} feedback, as it assumes the availability of the true output $y_t$ at every time step $t=1,2,...$ in (\ref{eq:update_rule_ocp}).
-Intermittent OCP (I-OCP) \citep{zhao2024conformalized} alleviates this assumption by leveraging inverse probability weighting, also known as the Horvitz-Thompson estimator, which is used in statistical inference with missing data \citep{IPW}.
+Intermittent OCP (I-OCP) \citep{zhao2024conformalized} alleviates this assumption by leveraging inverse probability weighting, also known as the Horvitz--Thompson estimator, which is used in statistical inference with missing data \citep{IPW}.

 Specifically, I-OCP assumes that the output $y_t$ is available with probability $p_t$.
 The availability of the output is thus described by a Bernoulli random variable $\text{obs}_t\sim \text{Bern}(p_t)$, which indicates the availability of the output value $y_t$ if $\text{obs}_t=1$, and its absence when $\text{obs}_t=0$.
 The variables $\text{obs}_t$ are independent over the time index $t$.
 The update rule applied by I-OCP is given by